 The Bank is an Oregon state-chartered institution with headquarters in Florence, Oregon.
-The Bank provides banking products and services from its full-service branches in Florence, Eugene, Coos Bay, and Roseburg, and its Trust and Wealth Management office in Medford.
+The Bank provides banking products and services from its full-service branches in Florence, Eugene, Coos Bay, Roseburg, and Medford.
 The Bank also offers trust services in Florence, Coos Bay, Medford, and Eugene.
 Specializing in offering comprehensive financial services to local families and business owners, the Bank services customers in Lane, Douglas, Coos, Jackson, and Josephine Counties.
 These financial services include full service banking for both individual and business customers which includes checking, savings, money market, and time deposit accounts.
 In terms of technology, internet banking, online billpay, and mobile banking services are available.
 The Bank also offers a variety of lending services including commercial, consumer, and credit cards.
 The Bank's merchant services department handles payment processing solutions for business clients.
 Wealth management and investment services are also available, allowing the Bank to offer non-deposit products such as estate planning and trust administration.
 OPWM provides retirement planning services and is a State of Oregon Registered Investment Advisor.